cmaster11/k8s-event-watcher/README.md

 # k8s-event-watcher

-This library lets you watch for Kubernetes events, and triggers a callback whenever one matching the criteria is found.
+This library lets you watch for Kubernetes events, and triggers a callback whenever one event matching the criteria is found.

 An example of configuration is: